-Business vehicle financing refers to several different borrowing options that can help cover the cost of a new car, truck, van or other vehicle for business use.
-Your options are similar to auto loans, but you might not have the same selection of lenders and could have to meet different application requirements.
+Business vehicle financing refers to borrowing options that can help you pay for the costs of a new car, truck, van or other vehicle for business use.
+Your business car loan options are similar to those of regular auto loans, but you might not have the same selection of lenders and could have to meet different eligibility requirements.

-Which type of financing works best for your business depends on a range of factors including its financial situation, taxation needs and whether you’ll use the vehicle solely used for business purposes or a mix of business and personal use.
+The type of financing that will work best for your business depends on a range of factors, including your company’s financial situation, taxation needs and whether you’ll use your new vehicle only for business or for personal use as well.